johnalison/WorkingPhilosophy/DontLie.md

   > Something rotten and fraudulent when people say, "Im going to give
     it to you straight" or "Let me be honest", "Heres what I really feel" ect.
 Always be the person who gives it straight.
 Wear it on your sleeve.
-Let is shine through all you do
+Let it shine through all you do.